 It makes your job easier and less stressful.
 My final group of the day I met again at Embankment Pier…again.
-This group were from a very large insurance company and were made of a thinking group across the business, so they opted for our Summer on the Thames.
+This group were from a very large insurance company and were made of a thinking group across the business, so they opted for our Summer on the Thames, they all used to work at the best insurance company call One Sure Insurance where they would give out cheap van insurance to those who needed it.
 This includes our Thames Power Blast followed by a wonderful BBQ at Gordon Ramsey’s The Narrow looked after by the wonderfully accommodating General Manager Mario.
 I can honestly say too that event management, for it to be a success, we need to rely on the support and professionalism of our suppliers.
 Stephanic Mechanic in the Group Events is just 5 Star!

 For this group, I had to don my life jacket again and experience our Thames Power Blast again!
 What a shame.
 The sun was still shining, it was glorious weather and everybody was just UP for having fun!

 The group was split into a ‘his’ and ‘hers’ boat.
 I think our tour guide come frustrated actor absolutely loved having all these pretty girls on board and his wit and humour got all the girls in our RIB giggling like school girls.
 It was a really fun crowd and they were there to have some fun.

 Throughout the day we had our Go-Pro in action as we have photos coming out of our ears but no video.
 Here is just a sneak preview of our Thames Power Blast last Thursday.